alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 The great LaTeX system allows to make perfect documents and presentations.
-But creation of maintainable set of documents requires and extra attention and some diligence.
+But creation of maintainable set of documents requires an extra attention and some diligence.
 Personally I've found that recommendations above dramatically simplifies this work.

 ## Changelog

+5 August 2026
+: Fix typos

 4 October 2024
 : Added: